D5012, 5012, 24012

 Delivered new with Athermos axleboxes, full size fuel & water tanks, two rung bogie footsteps.

 Late in April D5012 was one of the LMR Type 2s loaned to the Southern Region.
-Whilst on the Southern Region headcode brackets were added to the cab fronts, some of the workings the Class 24s would handle were named trains.
+Whilst on the Southern Region headcode disc brackets fitted for use with SR six disc headcodes were fitted to the cab fronts, some of the workings the Class 24s would handle were named trains.

 May brought further adventures for the loaned Southern Region Type 2s, being frequently used on freights on the Kent Coast line.
 So noted on May 5th was D5012 working the 6.14am Faversham - Dover Priory, the 8.17am return, followed by a round trip to Whitstable, before becoming the Faversham station pilot for the remainder of the day.